 The proper response to an accidental HIPAA violation should be listed in your business associate agreement.

-HIPAA Rules state that all accidental HIPAA violations and data breaches to be made known to the covered body within 60 days of discovery, although the covered body should be alerted as soon as possible and notification should not be unnecessarily slowed down.
+HIPAA Rules state that all accidental HIPAA violations and data breaches to be made known to the covered entity within 60 days of discovery, although the covered entity should be alerted as soon as possible and notification should not be unnecessarily delayed.